swisscom/dopc/README.md

 ## Configuration

 DOPc will use configuration settings from DOPi/DOPv wherever possible.
+When invoking DOPi it will load the configuration file from DOPi first.
+All DOPc specific configuration goes to `config/dopc.yml`.

-See `config/initializers/01_settings/01_defaults.rb` for custom DOPc settings.
+## Authentication

-Create a local file named `02_local.rb` in the same directory to overwrite settings.
-The file is ignored by Git.
+All requests must must be authenticated by using an authorization token in the HTTP header of the form `Authorization: Token token=["]<token>["]`.

 ## API Specification